Edgar-Saavedra/practical-deep-learning/ch5/README.md

     - The dense the space is with training points, the more often the voting process will succeed.
     - Loosely speaking, data augmentation fills in the this space.
     - NN Could potentially learn the wrong thing

+### Augmenting Training Data
+ - We need to getnerat new samples from it that are `plausible`
+  - images : straightforward, often `rotate` or `flip` or manipulate pixels or swap color bands
+    - top to bottom flip probably wont be realistic
+  - `feature vector augmentation` : more subtle, not always clear how to do it, or even plossible.
+     - we can shift the color between red or green or blue
+     - typically you try to augment continous values, crating a new feature vector that still represents the original class

+### PCA (principal component analysis)
+  - Old technique, used for over a **century**
+  - Used to combat curse of dimensionality, by reducing the number of features in a dataset.
+  - Example:
+    Imagine we have a dataset with only 2 features.
+We plot on scatter plot and shift the origin to 0,0 by substracting the mean value of each feature, this in effect changes the origin.
+It tells you the direction of the variance of the data.
+The directions are the **principal components**
+    **principal components** tell you how much of the variance of the dsta is explained by each of the directions.
+    **How PCA can ehlp fight the curse** find the principa component and then throw the less influential ones away.
+  - **why helpful** Once you know the principal components, you can use the PCA to create derived variables, which means you can rotate the data to align it with the principal components.
+  - If we take the original data, x transform it to the new represation, and then the invers tranform it.
+    - **modify** some of the principal components, we return a new set of samples that are not x but are based on x
+  - **normally distributted** means that it follow the bell curve so that most of the time the value will be near the middle.

+## Augmenting CIFAR-10
+  - color images stored as RGB data
+  - taken from the ground level, top down and bottom flips do not make sense. but left and right do.
+  - Translations are a more common technique and small rotations
+  - what to do with pixels that have no data after the shift or rotate?
+    - options:
+      - leave pixels black, or all 0 values. let model know there is no info there.
+      - replace the pixels with mean value of the image, which we hope model will also ignore
+      - Keras as tools for doing this via and **image generator object**
+  - we dont want to hand random croppings of images but insted crop down to 28*28